 The White Creek sub-watershed is 3 square miles, located entirely within Green Lake County.
 White Creek directly discharges into Big Green Lake just west of the SCE and County Highway A. The White Creek tributary is discussed in Section3.C.ii.g).

 According to the 2013 LMP, White Creek was known to have Wisconsin’s highest sediment loadings prior to 1998 when measured on a per-acre basis.
 In this period, the unit area load of suspended solids was 338 tons per square mile, compared to median loads for the ecoregion of 130 tons per square mile [4].
 White Creek sub-watershed’s relatively small size helped to constrain impacts to the lake.
 In response to the findings of the USGS, the LMPT deployed best management practices in the watershed to abate the high sediment loads.
-Presently, the WDNR classifies the condition of White Creek as “good” [36].[2]
+Presently, the WDNR classifies the condition of White Creek as “good” [36].

+The Upper Fox-Wolf River TMDL report identifies White Creek within sub-watershed 20 [2].